Azure-Samples/active-directory-b2c-node-sign-up-user-flow-captcha/README.md

 ### Add environment variables

-This sample protects our web API endpoint using [HTTP Basic authentication](https://tools.ietf.org/html/rfc7617).
+This sample protects the web API endpoint using [HTTP Basic authentication](https://tools.ietf.org/html/rfc7617).

 Here, username and password are stored as environment variables so they're not stored as part of the repository.
 Read more about the [local.settings.json](https://docs.microsoft.com/en-us/azure/azure-functions/functions-run-local?tabs=macos%2Ccsharp%2Cbash#local-settings-file) file.